keverw/mailkit/readme.md

 ```

 error is true or false.
-status is an object with more details
+status is an object with more details.

-Example object:

-PUT EXAMPLE HERE
+I recommend saving the failed emails to your database to try to resend later.

 ## SMTP Usage ##